jonahwilliams/typewriter/README.md

 # typewriter
-A Jackson-like library for dart serialization.
-It's high level goals are,

-1. Performance

-Use code generation instead of mirrors/meta-programming to create codecs which are as performant as those written by hand.

-2. Easy to use

-Use sane defaults and helpful errors/documentation.

 Given a simple Dart class like this, generate an encoder/decoder class for any number of different serialization formats.